Ty Barnett (footballer)

-Ty Kimoni Barnett (born 3rd August 2005) is an English footballer who plays as a left winger for Premier League side Wolverhampton Wanderers.
+Ty Kimoni Barnett (born August 3, 2005) is a footballer who plays as a left winger for MLS Next Pro side Crown Legacy FC.
+Born in the United States, he is a former youth international for England.

 Early life

-From Birmingham, he attended King Edward VI Handsworth Grammar School for Boys.
+Born in Charlotte, North Carolina and raised in Birmingham, England, he attended King Edward VI Handsworth Grammar School for Boys.

 Career

 Barnett was in the academy at Birmingham City before he joined Wolves at the age of 13 years-old in 2019.
 He signed his first professional contract with Wolves in July 2022.
 Although his progress was hampered by injury, he represented Wolves U19 at the Premier League Next Generation Cup in India in May 2023.
 In August 2023, he signed a new three-year contract with the club.
-On 24 December 2023, he was included in the Wolves match-day team, named as a substitute for a Premier League clash against Chelsea.
+On December 24, 2023, he was included in the Wolves match-day team, named as a substitute for a Premier League clash against Chelsea.

+International career

+Barnett is a former youth international for England, having played twice for the England U15s in 2020.

 Style of play

 Barnett is described as a versatile midfield player who can play in higher areas as an attacking midfield player or in deeper areas, if required.